bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 01:06:53

-So I think there's a couple of layers.
 So yeah, Max and I went through this.
 There's a couple of layers of mitigation you can do.
-So one layer is you can also just look at which addresses were because of kind of this homomorphic encryption thing, because you can query kind of arbitrary data as long as the server kind of forms it for you.
+So one layer is you can also just look at which addresses were.
+Because of this homomorphic encryption thing, because you can query kind of arbitrary data as long as the server kind of forms it for you.
 You could have a database that says, when were these wallets last interacted with?
-You could just query that database and you could find out, okay, 9,000 of these addresses, nothing happened on them since I last opened this app.
+You could just query that database and you could find out, okay, 9,000 of these addresses, nothing happened on them since I last opened this app, right?
-Right.
-And then for the thousand that are remaining, you could look and see which, which ones of them have a balance still or are still active.
+And then for the thousand that are remaining, you could look and see which ones of them have a balance still or are still active.
 And then you could retrieve each of their transaction histories kind of individually.
-It's not perfect, but something I'll do is I think I will, I will try to build up a number of addresses in my wallet that's large enough to kind of test with.
+It's not perfect, but something I'll do is I think I will, I will try to build up a number of addresses in my wallet that's large enough of to test with.
 And I would love to play around and see how this could work or at least, yeah.
 Yeah, I think it's a kind of urgent challenge.
 So, yeah, and it's cool tech.